-Sometimes you might be unsure which documents best match your question.
 Elasticsearch assigns a relevancy, or score to each document, so you can can narrow your search to the documents with the most relevant results.
 The higher the score, the better it matches your query.

-Warsaw OR Venice OR Clear.
+Warsaw OR Venice OR Clear

-From the list of Available fields, add
+From the list of Meta fields list in the sidebar, add

 Add any other fields you want to the document table.

 At this point, you’re sorting by the`timestamp` field.

 timestampfield, click the field sorted option, and then click Clear sorting.